TairaStJohn.com

 Utilizing a unique combination of Jungian depth therapy, family systems and brief, solution-focused techniques, we can address together the core of your concerns in a timely, emotionally- and economically-sensitive manner, toward the goal of understanding, resolving or integrating them into your life to increase your confidence, fulfill your needs and help you cope effectively with obstacles and frustrations.

-My counseling practice and media projects are dedicated to helping people understand themselves and others, to increase joy and fulfillment in life, and to reduce obstacles, including anger, violence, and negative projections.
+My counseling practice and media projects are dedicated to helping people understand themselves and others, to increase joy and fulfillment in life, and to reduce frustrations, anger, violence, and negative projections.
 In my view, life is intended to be happy and productive, a continuous creative process.
-Founded on the philosophical rule of taking responsibility for everything that happens in our lives, including words, actions and attitudes, we can learn new ways to guide our thinking that ultimately reduce errors in judgment and unwanted responses that may unwittingly create painful or inconvenient detours from fulfilling our dreams.
-Through deeper understanding of ourselves and others, we can more readily practice forgiveness and compassion for self and others, eliminate blame and free ourselves from stress while facilitating greater personal and communal growth.
+Founded on the philosophical rule of taking responsibility for everything that happens in our lives, including words, actions and attitudes, we can learn new ways to guide our thinking that ultimately reduce errors in judgment and negative responses that can unwittingly create painful or inconvenient detours from a satisfactory life that fulfills our dreams.Through deeper understanding of ourselves and others, we can more readily practice forgiveness and compassion for self and others, eliminating blame and freeing ourselves from stress while facilitating greater personal and communal growth.

-Through practicing what you learn from everyday experience, depth counseling and personal encounters in your family and friends, you can take time and allow your ideas to develop and become engrained by testing them out in everyday life, finding out what really works for you in a meaningful way.
+Through practicing what you learn from everyday experience, depth counseling and personal encounters with your family and friends, you can take time and allow your ideas to develop and become engrained by testing them out in everyday life, finding out what really works for you in a meaningful way.
 When people take energetic control of their own psyches, they can reliably take time out from therapy, and return for counseling as needed to take the next step in developing even more fulfilling personal and professional solutions.

 I look forward to getting to know you, and planning with you a path for your personal change!

-Call 707-262-0400 or email me at stjohnt@mchsi.com for questions or an appointment.
+Email me at stjohnt@mchsi.com or call 707-262-0400 for questions or an appointment.

 On all calls and correspondence, please leave your name, telephone number and email address with your inquiry or other message, and let me know when you can most easily be reached.